liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-.. c:function:: int ARKodeSetNewtonRDiv(void *arkode_mem, realtype rdiv)
+.. c:function:: int ARKodeSetNonlinRDiv(void *arkode_mem, realtype rdiv)

-   Specifies the Newton correction threshold beyond which the iteration will be declared divergent.
+   Specifies the nonlinear correction threshold beyond which the iteration will be declared divergent.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.
-      * `rdiv` -- tolerance on Newton correction size ratio to declare divergence (default is 2.3)
+      * `rdiv` -- tolerance on nonlinear correction size ratio to declare divergence (default is 2.3)

    **Return value:**
       * ARK_SUCCESS if successful